RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems: Numerical Results

-We implemented \rchol{} in C++ with its thread support library, and we also use the Intel TBB memory allocator to alleviate memory contention among multiple threads when necessary.
-All experiments were performed on a node from the Frontera\footnote{\url{https://frontera-portal.tacc.utexas.edu/user-guide/}} nvdimm partition that has an Intel Xeon Platinum 8280M (``Cascade Lake") with 112 cores on four sockets (28 cores/socket) and 2.1 TB memory.
-Results in Section~\ref{s:r1} and Section~\ref{s:r2} were obtained using a single core (without parallelism).
-Below are the notations we use to report results, and all timing results are in seconds.
+Experiments were performed on a node from Frontera\footnote{\url{https://frontera-portal.tacc.utexas.edu/user-guide/}}.
+Results in \cref{s:r1} and \cref{s:r2} were obtained using a single thread on an Intel Xeon Platinum 8280 (``Cascade Lake"), and results in \cref{s:r3} were obtained using multiple threads/cores on an Intel Xeon Platinum 8280M.
+Below are the notations we use to report results (all timing results are in seconds):